camspiers/luarocks/README.md

 ## Build Process

-The `rocks.nvim` plugin includes a build process to ensure proper functionality.
+The `luarocks.nvim` plugin includes a build process to ensure proper functionality.
 The build process involves the following steps:

 1. **Checking Python3 Existence**: Ensures the presence of the external 'python3' command.